Creating Virtual Environment

 - In the Project Structure dialog box, click SDKs node under the Platform Settings.

-- Click , and then choose Virtual environment from the Add New SDK popup menu.
+- Choose the target Python version and click , then choose Python SDK from the Add New SDK popup menu.